Supergirl in other media: Supergirl and Arrowverse

-Super Friends

-Although not appearing in the Super Friends television show, she did appear in some of the related comics.
+Kara plays a key role in the 2017 crossover Crisis on Earth-X, where the Earth-X Oliver Queen seeks to capture Kara to transplant her heart into his wife and Kara's Earth-X counterpart, Overgirl, as she is dying from unintentionally overloading herself with solar energy.
+Kara manages to escape and participates in the final battle with Earth-1's heroes and Earth-X's forces.
+Kara later returns in the later crossovers Elseworlds and Crisis on Infinite Earths, with her Earth-38 incorporated into Earth-Prime at the end of the latter.

+Peacemaker

+The DC Universe version of Supergirl makes a cameo appearance in the TV show Peacemaker episode "The Ties That Grind".

+Animations

 DC Animated Universe

 Supergirl appears in series set in the DC Animated Universe, voiced by Nicholle Tom.

 Superman: The Animated Series

-Artwork for the cover of Superman Adventures #21 (July 1998), art by Bruce Timm.
+Character template of Supergirl for Superman: The Animated Series, art by Bruce Timm.

 Supergirl is introduced in the Superman: The Animated Series two-part episode "Little Girl Lost".
-This version, named Kara In-Ze, is not related to Superman and is from Krypton's "sister planet", Argo, which was knocked out of orbit following Krypton's destruction.
+This version, named Kara In-Ze, is not related to Superman and is from Argo, a planet near Krypton that was knocked out of orbit following Krypton's destruction.
 Kara and her family were placed in suspended animation to survive the planet's gradually decreasing temperatures, but the stasis chambers failed over time, leaving her as the only survivor.
 Superman discovers Kara while searching for life in Krypton's solar system and brings her to Earth, where she is adopted by Jonathan and Martha Kent.
 Living in the peaceful Kansas countryside and reveling in her powers in the planet's yellow sun environment, Kara soon recovers from any grief and shock over her loss of her family upon revival and takes on the Supergirl moniker.

-The second season was extended an extra two episodes solely to accommodate a story with Supergirl; producer Bruce Timm said, "We actually had to steal two episodes from 'Batman'.
+The second season was extended an extra two episodes to accommodate the episode "Little Girl Lost"; producer Bruce Timm said, "We actually had to steal two episodes from 'Batman'.
 They had a Supergirl toy coming from Kenner, so they allowed us to do those [episodes]."
 Bruce Timm and Paul Dini intended to use the original Supergirl, Kara Zor-El, but were denied by DC Comics, due to DC's then-present edict that Superman was to remain the only surviving Kryptonian.

-Supergirl shares Superman's vulnerability to kryptonite (except in the comic book adaptation of the series); she also suffers from cheimatophobia (fear of cold), due to her experiences prior to her time in suspended animation.
-Kara is written as eager to take up a position at the right hand of Superman, but Superman thinks she is too young and unready, despite the fact that she and Jimmy Olsen, who struck up a friendship at once, were critical in ferreting out an early connection between Intergang and Granny Goodness.
-Kara becomes friends with Batgirl in The New Batman Adventures episode "Girls' Night Out", though their meeting is played for laughs and the girls depicted as somewhat inept.

-In a departure from her traditional outfit, Supergirl has a white shirt, blue skirt and a red cape in Superman: The Animated Series.
-She continues to use that same costume in the first two seasons of Justice League Unlimited, where Nicholle Tom reprises her voice-acting role.
-In the third season of JLU, Supergirl appears in a new outfit, the more traditional blue shirt with red miniskirt that resembles Kara Zor-El's post-Crisis costume.
-Additionally, she becomes an excellent hand-to-hand combatant, having trained in various forms of unarmed fighting.